ifm/ifm3d-examples/ovp8xx/python/README.md

 ## ODS
-The ODS python scripts will be briefly described below:
+The ODS python3 scripts will be briefly described below:

 * `bootup_monitor.py`: Checks that the VPU completes it's boot sequence before attempting to initialize an application.
 * `diagnostic.py`: Contains helper functions for retrieving diagnostics when requested or asynchronously.